-The pre-colonial Polynesians revered a supreme deity who, according to the story, huddled in an egg-shaped shell for countless ages in endless space.
+The pre-colonial Polynesians, who are Austronesian, revered a supreme deity who, according to the story, huddled in an egg-shaped shell for countless ages in endless space.
 After an infinite period of impenetrable darkness, the god hatched himself.

 Upon beholding a void, he was inspired to create the heavens and the earth and all the other gods.
 This deity also brought forth the seas and the islands.
 Once land was formed, the creator of the universe sent a vine to earth, and from the worms clinging to this vine humans developed.